qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 Adding a new MAPSET
 -------------------

 A user has write access only to a GRASS :file:`MAPSET` which he or she created.
 This means that besides access to your own :file:`MAPSET`, you can read maps in other users' :file:`MAPSETs` (and they can read yours), but you can modify or remove only the maps in your own :file:`MAPSET`.

 All :file:`MAPSETs` include a :file:`WIND` file that stores the current boundary coordinate values and the currently selected raster resolution (see Neteler & Mitasova 2008 in :ref:`literature_and_web`, and section :ref:`sec_grass_region`).

 #.
-Start |qg| and make sure the GRASS plugin is loaded.
+Start QGIS and make sure the GRASS plugin is loaded.
 #.
-In the GRASS toolbar, click on the |grass_new_mapset| :sup:`New mapset` icon
+In the GRASS toolbar, click on the |grassNewMapset| :sup:`New mapset` icon
    to bring up the :guilabel:`MAPSET` wizard.
 #.
 Select the GRASS database (GISDBASE) folder :file:`grassdata` with the
    :file:`LOCATION` 'alaska', where we want to add a further :file:`MAPSET`